 Option 5.
 Add cardinality (minOccurs=”(0|1)” maxOccurs=”(1|maxrepeat|unbounded)” to the xs:sequence element and eliminate the <GroupOfFields> element altogether.
 This option is prohibited by NIEM rules for REF, EXT schema and would require a change or exception to the following NIEM rules:

+At first glance, this looks like a pretty attractive solution as well.
+However, we ran some tests and found this method introduces some of the same implementation complexities as substitution groups.
+In particular, widely used binding layers like JAXB return the contents of the xs:sequence as a List of generic objects that conceal available help text, defeat code-completion and require longer, more complex code for dynamically determining the type of each element.
+Therefore, we do not recommend this approach.

 9.3.2.1.
 Sequence cardinality